 The WTA ranking points distribution is also slightly different from how ATP operates.

-Breakdown of the WTA Ranking points at major events
+Breakdown of the WTA Ranking Grand Slam points

 Grand Slams: While the winner of a Grand Slam gets 2000 points - the same as ATP – the distribution changes from the runners-up, who gets 1300 WTA ranking points as compared to 1200 in ATP.